-Looking for the fastest 3D printer?
+Looking for the fastest 3D printers?
 Or want to finish your 3D project fast?

 No problem!
 I have a list ready for you.
 I understand that there are times when a 3D printer works better.
 This could depend on the type of project you work on or perhaps, just a personal preference.

-- 1 Fastest 3D Printer in the World
+- 1 Fastest 3D Printers in the World

 - 1.1 Fastest Desktop 3D Printer

 - 2 What else do you need to know?